 Current scope of ministry

 In November 2012 because of being far removed from rural Alaska and its “Spirit-filled” Missions emphasis, the AncMC is a member Church of United Alaska Moravian Ministry (UAMM), a Moravian Group recognized by the Moravian Unity Board.
 But due to difficulties in reconciliation with the Alaska Province in August 2016 Moravian Synod moved to remove UAMM from the Moravian Unity.
 During UAMM’s General Church Conference of January 2017, UAMM agreed that it must be free from the Unity and continue growing on its own under the arm of the Honduras Moravian Church in which it has a strong Covenant Partnership agreement since February 2013.
-UAMM originally was made up of growing Moravian Fellowships and Churches in Manokotak, Big Lake, Kenai and Anchorage, but by January 2017 has grown to 17 Fellowships and Churches, mainly located in south-central Alaska, one of which exists in Washington State near Seattle, and three Churches in Honduras.
+UAMM originally was made up of growing Moravian Fellowships and Churches in Manokotak, Big Lake, Kenai and Anchorage, but by February 4, 2018 has grown to 232 Fellowships and Churches, mainly located in south-central Alaska, one of which exists in Washington State near Seattle, and three Churches in Honduras.
 UAMM’s mission is to “Further the Gospel” on the Alaska highway system and to other non-Moravian areas of Alaska and to the world.

 On August 1, 2013, the AncMC congregation needing more room to grow moved from 3512 Robin Street to Skyline Church located at 2150 E. Dowling Road (corner of Lake Otis and Dowling Road) in mid town Anchorage, Alaska.
 This was a great building to grow the Church as it leased the entire north-side of building and sharing a 299 seat sanctuary space.
 As of February 18, 2018, the AncMC moved to St. Mary Episcopal Church located at 2222 Tudor Road.
 This is a very beautiful almost 300 seat Church with a large fellowship hall.
 Large office space is accommodated as of March 5, 2018, at 624 W International Airport Road, Anchorage, Alaska.

-The Moravian Church in Anchorage invites anyone to worship, each Sunday, at 11:30 PM and Sunday night at 6:00 PM.
-The morning worship service is a more traditional recognizable service, while the evening service has a contemporary non-denominational focus with singspiration and testimonies shared by believers who freely come from throughout Alaska.
+The Moravian Church in Anchorage invites anyone to worship, each Sunday, at 2 PM and Sunday night at 6:00 PM.
+The early afternoon worship service is a more traditional recognizable service, while the evening service has a contemporary non-denominational focus with singspiration and testimonies shared by believers who freely come from throughout Alaska.
 Sunday School is at 10:30 AM.
 A Bible study and prayer group meets each Wednesday evening at 6 PM.
 And for those that need a place to enjoy good singing and testimonies after a busy week, a UAMM sponsored “Singstunde/Aturli” is held every Friday night at 6:00 PM at 3512 Robin Street, the old Red Moravian Church, still owned by the AncMC.